 The audit has been known to be a helpful component in a company’s financial status.
-The opinions or findings of an auditor helps a management to change their strategy or handle certain matters more efficiently.
+The opinions or findings of an auditor help management to change their strategy or handle certain matters more efficiently.

 The audit also gives awareness to management with regard to their financial status.
 There are times that companies are unaware of what their financial status is, making them oblivious that they have been spending more than they should.